How SaaS Products are Changing the Web Design Industry

 The Costs of Design are Lowered

-SaaS subscriptions can also cut operational costs for design freelancers and agencies, who no longer need to purchase a software solution for every employee’s computer.
+SaaS subscriptions can also cut operational costs for design freelancers and agencies, who no longer need a software solution for every employee’s computer.
 They can register as many accounts as they require and cancel them when they no longer need them.

 Quality Web Design Is Made More Accessible

-Thus, it is much simpler and more affordable to set up a website yourself using a SaaS web builder and outsource the more complex design tasks, like customising a logo.
+Thus, it is much simpler and more affordable to set up a website using a SaaS web builder and outsource the more complex design tasks, like customising a logo.

 Designers Can Freelance More Easily

 As the work required per project is further reduced, designers can accept more freelance jobs, knowing they can complete them while working full-time.
 Even freelancing full-time, they can earn more by working on many projects simultaneously.

 Some SaaS solutions have been designed specifically with freelancers in mind as well.
 Webydo, for example, has an option for tracking hours, helping freelancers bill their work more efficiently.
 There is also a white-labelling option available, so a freelancer can easily add their logo design to the work they have completed.